About 13f-changes

 - Filings: SEC EDGAR (

-www.sec.gov) — the primary source. - CUSIP → ticker: OpenFIGI free API.
+www.sec.gov), the primary source. - CUSIP to ticker: OpenFIGI free API.

 - Sector / industry: Yahoo Finance via the